 Tips of Keeping a Dementia Patient Engaged

 Staying active is very crucial to both physical and cognitive health, so it is essential for individuals living with cognitive dementia.
-Activities such as games, outdoor activities, daily routines, art among others have been proven to be very helpful for the patients.
+Activities such as games, outdoor activities, daily routines, art among others have been proven to be very helpful for a person with dementia.
 For example, providing a daily routine for individuals with dementia will help in reducing their anxiety, improve their cognitive function, calm aggressive behaviors, and give them a sense of security.

-Here is a list of activities you can use to keep your loved one busy.
+Here is a list of stimulating dementia activities that can help keep them busy and active and also give them a sense of accomplishment.
 Note that the activities are not arranged in their order of importance.

 1.Test your trivia knowledge.
 A study carried out by Rush University Medical Center followed 1100 people, of age 80 and discovered that playing board games such as trivia games helped in staving off mental illnesses.
 This is because they promote activities in the temporal and hippocampus of the brain.
 This is the section where the memory of the brain works, explaining why it may contain the effects of dementia.